strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Spidertrap.md

 Start Spidertrap by opening a terminal, changing into the Spidertrap directory, and typing the following:

-First, let's get your Linux systems IP address
+First, let's get your Kali Linux systems IP address

 `ifconfig`